zehuiwu/stock_market_prediction/README.md

 # Repository description
 Inside the data folder, there are four subdirectories: `EOD`, `hourly`, `pca_features`, and `vae_features`.

-The `EOD` folder contains all the raw data (two-year stock prices for 6 stocks) downloaded from Yahoo Finance and the data after adding technical indicators.
+The `EOD` folder contains all the raw data (two-year stock prices for 6 stocks, in addition 12-year for apple) downloaded from Yahoo Finance and the data after adding technical indicators.
 Inside the hourly folder, we collect the two-year hourly data for each stock.
 We cuurrently have not used these data in our model.
 The folder `pca_features`, and `vae_features` contain the features extracted in the `pca_features_extraction`, and `vae_features_extraction` notebooks in the 'feature_ops_notebook' folder.
 There are several hyperparameters that can be changed in those notebook to produce different sets of features.

 The `Ml_models` folder contains the training notebooks for ml models.
-To reproduce the results or use other dataset, change the path for data in these notebooks.
+To reproduce the results or use other dataset, make sure the path for data is correct in these notebooks.
+Files' name are as in notebooks, just change path.

 The `dl_models` folder contains the training notebooks for dl models.
-The 'LSTM and MLP.ipynb' file contains training and visualization.
+The `LSTM and MLP.ipynb` file contains training and visualization.
 You may view it directly, or directly download and run it.
-Please be aware about the file path when loading files.
-All data are provided in
+Whenever you see file_name varaible or any load() function, please make sure path is correct.
+The name of file is as provided.
+The `Transformer Stock.ipynb` contains model training and visualization, but output is cleaned out because there are too many outputs to open in github.
+In `Transformer Stock Graph.ipynb`, there are full visualization.
+The saved model of transformer is too large to be uplaoded in github, you may request throgh email if you need.
+To run them, just run the training file, it contains visualization after you run.
+The `Transformer Stock Graph.ipynb` file is for visualization purpose only.

 # Reference